Tata Sons vs Cyrus Mistry Investment Pvt. Limited

 But on 24th October 2016, Cyrus Mistry was removed from the position of chairman of Tata sons after a board meeting of Tata sons held on the same day.
 After his removal, Ratan Tata was appointed as the interim chairman of Tata Sons.

-The selection committee was constituted by Board of Tata sons for the selection of new chairman comprising Mr Ratan N Tata, Mr Venu Srinivasan, Mr Amit Chandra, Mr Ronen Sen and Lord Kumar Bhattacharya following the newly amended provisions of Articles of Association of Tata Sons.
+The selection committee was constituted by the Board of Tata sons for the selection of a new chairman comprising Mr Ratan N Tata, Mr Venu Srinivasan, Mr Amit Chandra, Mr Ronen Sen and Lord Kumar Bhattacharya following the newly amended provisions of the Articles of Association of Tata Sons.

-After his removal, Cyrus Mistry fired and appeal in National Company Law appellate tribunal Mumbai for an injunction.
-The appeal filed intersection 241, 242 and 244 of companies Act 2013 for the prevention of oppression and mismanagement.
+After his removal, Cyrus Mistry fired an appeal in National Company Law appellate tribunal Mumbai for an injunction.
+The appeal filed intersection 241, 242 and 244 of the companies Act 2013 for the prevention of oppression and mismanagement.

 National Company Law appellate tribunal had on December 18, 2019, ordered that on 24th October 2016 the proceedings of the board meeting of Tata sons removing Cyrus Mistry chairman was illegal.